June 1 STRATEGY

-Training camp is something athletes dread.
+Boot camp is something no soldier looks forward to.
 It is a time of severe testing of their physical and emotional abilities.
-Why, then, do athletes do this?
-Because they know in the end, they will be in better shape and will be able to perform at a higher level during the games.
+Why then do they do this?
+Because they know in the end, they will be in better shape and will be able to perform at a higher level during the time they are enlisted.
 They know it only lasts a short time.
-This is a perfect example of the suffering in the life of a Christian.
-It lasts for only a short time, but it tests us sometimes to the point we think will break.
+What a perfect example of the suffering in the life of a Christian.
+It lasts for only a short time, but it tests us sometimes to the point, we think we will break.
 In the end, though, we emerge stronger and better able to live for God.
-Is God getting you into shape?
+What is God getting you into shape?

 2 Samuel 23:24-24:25

 If I regard wickedness in my heart, The Lord will not hear;